cloudnative-pg/cloudnative-pg.github.io/content/authors/jsilvela/index.md

 github: jsilvela
 ---

 Jaime Silvela has been around.
-In a career spanning three decades writing code, he has lived in the US and Europe, worked for big corporations like Amazon and Microsoft, as an early startup employee, in industries including Wall Street and catastrophe insurance.
+In a long and varied career writing code, he has lived in the US and Europe, worked for big corporations like Amazon and Microsoft, as an early startup employee, in industries including Wall Street and catastrophe insurance.